 Mode of Delivery: Face to face

-Course Coordinator : Assist.
+Course Coordinator : Assoc.
 Prof. AYŞEGÜL AKDEMİR

 Recommended Optional Program Components: "."